8 Tips for a Stunning Undergraduate Architecture Portfolio + Examples

 1. Choose the format

 How do you start with that?
 Yes, you guessed it: Check the requirements of the university.
 See what sort of portfolio the admission office is looking for (printed, PDF portfolio, or personal website link), and act accordingly.

 If they ask for a link to your portfolio, create one in Archifolio.
 This will give you a stunning portfolio in a matter of minutes.
-You can set your own domain (think yourname.com), upload your content, choose a design that fits you and end up with a portfolio that you can be proud of.
+You can set your own domain (think yourname.com), upload your content, choose a design that fits your style and end up with a portfolio that you can be proud of.

 2. Create a cover page

 First impressions matter a lot.
 Therefore, create a cover page (for PDF portfolios) or home page (on portfolio websites) that sets you apart and shows how creative and professional you are.

 On your portfolio cover page include the following:

 - your name,